 At least an international standard of intermediate or advanced fluency: B1

 About this course

-The course is divided into seven modules.
-Each lesson is subdivided into bite size learning blocks which include reflective tasks and an end of lesson assessment.
+The course is divided into six modules.
+Each lesson is subdivided into bite size learning blocks which include test examples, reflective tasks and an end of lesson assessment.

-After you complete this certification for teaching Business English you will know how to enter your commercial English lessons well prepared and confident.
-30 hours of TEFL-Pro teaching advice will teach you the skills to understand your students’ needs, plan suitable lessons, get hired and enjoy your new job, helping international business people to succeed in their careers.
+After you complete this certification for teaching TOEIC preparation you will know how to enter your exam English lesson well prepared and confident.
+30 hours of TEFL-Pro teaching advice will teach you the skills to understand your students’ needs, plan suitable lessons, get hired and help your students to achieve a great score.